clement-destephen/clement-destephen.github.io/about.markdown

 In parallel I became interested in traditional music instrument building and started the construction of a viola da gamba an a small qanûn.

 Since 2017 after various readings about temperament history I began experimenting with string harmonics, electromagnets and microcontrollers.
 One outcome of it is this one-string electromagnetically-driven monochord, or for the lack of a better name, the "harmonic monochord".
-I am currently very involved with this and working on improving the circuit and making a version with more strings.
+I am currently very involved with it, improving the circuit to make a version with more strings.

 <p>&nbsp;</p>